Frequently Asked Questions

 All students are required to have travel and medical insurance before arrival in Rome.
 This is standard practice in study abroad programs.

 Should you test positive for COVID-19 while studying with RAP, you may be required to quarantine for the recommended 5 days.
-You will have the option of spending your quarantine in separate RAP housing or in a hotel of your choice.
-(Please note that you are responsible for quarantine housing fees.)
-RAP will check in daily and provide assignments that you may complete in your room.
+You may have the option of spending your quarantine in separate RAP housing, if available, or in a hotel of your choice.
+(Please note that you are responsible for quarantine housing fees).
+RAP will check in daily and provide you with assignments that may be completed in your room